As a recent graduate of a physician's assistant program, I want to share some of my tips for getting through your first year.

 On the night before your first rotation, you may have a very strong urge to spend the whole evening before cramming in last-minute facts about every disease you have ever missed a test question on and then stay up all night rehearsing how you will introduce yourself to a patient.

 It is important to remember that most preceptors have had a ton of PA students before you, and they understand that you are nervous!
 If they haven't had a PA student before you, then they are just as nervous as you are!

 Perhaps a better way of preparing for your first day is in reading your school's rotation manual and familiarizing yourself with what is expected of you for that rotation.
 It is important to keep in mind how many patients you are expected to track, what assignments you are responsible for, and due dates for rotation documents.

 This differs from rotation to rotation.
-The majority of preceptors are expecting you to be punctual, friendly and focused on learning.
+Most preceptors expect you to be punctual, friendly and focused on learning.
 Many students enter rotations thinking that the preceptor expects them to always have the right answer.
-Instead, they expect you to try your best at answering the questions that they ask of you and to show improvement as the rotation progresses.
+Instead, they expect you to try your best to answer the questions that they ask of you and to show improvement as the rotation progresses.

 Your First Day

 It is best to familiarize yourself well with your surroundings on the first day.
 Get to know how the office is run, where things are kept, and where paperwork goes.
 Ask what hours you are expected to work and whether you will be responsible for weekends or call.
 Inquire about the dress code early on.
 If you question your outfit choice, don’t wear it!
 You are questioning it for a reason.
 Also, you should ask about the policy on jewelry, nail polish, perfume, etc.

 Contrary to popular belief, even PA students get genuinely sick sometimes!
 On your first day, you should ask about how best to notify the office should you become ill.
 It is also important to have a strong understanding of your school’s policy on sick days.